Ben Davis (American football): Professional career

-Davis was drafted in the 17th (and last) round by the Cleveland Browns in the 1967 NFL/AFL draft.
+Davis was drafted 439th overall in the 17th (and last) round by the Cleveland Browns in the 1967 NFL/AFL draft.
 With Paul Warfield, Gary Collins and Clifton McNeil already established as receivers, Davis was switched to a defensive role.
 In his rookie year, he led the league in punt returns, averaging 12.7 yards per return, and one 52-yard return for a touchdown.
 He also led the Browns in returning kickoffs, with 27 returns totalling 708 yards, including one of 63 yards.
 Only Leroy Kelly (15.6), Greg Pruitt (12.9) and Eric Metcalf (12.9) ever had better years returning punts for the Browns.

 In 1968, Davis started at cornerback, and led the team with 8 interceptions.
 The season's 32 interceptions that year set a Browns record.
 His individual performance is the 3rd-best in Browns history, and he still holds the record for seven consecutive games with an interception.

 A torn anterior cruciate ligament benched Davis during the 1969 season, and half of the 1970 season.

 He was traded to the Detroit Lions in 1974 for a 5th-round draft pick.